TheWeirdDev/theweirddev.github.io/_posts/2015-06-10-cmis-aspect.markdown

 What we want is to select all medical documents for a certain person and show the properties.
-We want to select the person based on his personId.
+We want to select the person based on his ID.
 {% highlight sql%}
 SELECT *
 FROM ms:document AS d JOIN ms:person as p ON d.cmis:objectId = p.cmis:objectId